 - Expand opportunity zones

-- New tax credits “for companies that bring back jobs for China”
+- New tax credits “for companies that bring back jobs from China”

 - 10% advanceable credit to reopen closed plants, retooling facilities, and expanding U.S. production